suterr252/skippy/README.md

 Here is a visual overview of our route
 ![Route Overview](https://github.com/suterr252/skippy/blob/master/img/walking-route.png)

-We pass this along to the [Google directions API](https://developers.google.com/maps/documentation/directions/) which gives us, among other things, a series of (encoded) polylines for each leg of the trip (remember, this is a Lisp - AKA a List Processing Language, so we'll be abstracting our data as lists):
+We pass this along to the [Google directions API](https://developers.google.com/maps/documentation/directions/) which gives us, among other things, a series of (encoded) polylines for each leg of the trip (remember, this is a Lisp - a LISt Processing Language - so we'll be abstracting our data as lists):

 ``` common-lisp
 (;; polyline 1